 - Final evening cocktail

-Check it on Dive the World by clicking their banner on the right sidebar and going to Liveaboards / Hawaii
+Check it on Dive the World by clicking their banner on the right sidebar or at the bottom and going to Liveaboards / Hawaii

 Best Hawaii Scuba Diving – Kona Aggressor II